Darkpaster/Darkpaster.github.io/src/content/topics/en/society/problem-list.md

 _Example:_ In the 1970s, most Americans considered racial segregation natural because their surroundings shared this opinion.
 Each group overestimated their support size and underestimated moral protest.

 **25. Choice Paradox in Reverse**
-_Example:_ In the USSR, people queued for the only available product not because of its quality, but because lack of alternatives also paralyzes decisions—the brain can't assess value without comparison.
+_Example:_ In the USSR, people queued for the only available product not because of its quality, but because lack of alternatives also paralyzes decisions — the brain can't assess value without comparison.

 ---